easybuilders/easybuild/docs/Unit-tests.rst

 * ``master`` (stable, latest EasyBuild release): https://jenkins1.ugent.be/view/EasyBuild/
 * ``develop`` (development, potentially unstable): https://jenkins1.ugent.be/view/EasyBuild%20(develop)/

-We strictly adher to the policy of only merging pull requests for which the correspondig (latest) run of the *full* unit test suite passes successfully.
+We strictly adher to the policy of only merging pull requests for which the corresponding (latest) run of the *full* unit test suite passes successfully.